awslearn1/raws-bootcamp-cruddur-2023/journal/week2.md

 - git push

-- from backend URL, you will see this Raw Data
+- from backend URL, you will see this Raw Data, before you create a span

 ```
 [